1. Information About Us

 5. Sharing Your Information

 5.1 Sharing your information with estate agents.

 If you are a user of our site and request a quote, we will send details of your property, and pseudonymised information about you, to estate agents.
 They will then use that information to provide a quote to you through our website.
 We do not provide your email address or other contact details to estate agents at this stage.
-We will use our reasonable endeavours to ensure that your details will be in such a format so that estate agents cannot easily identify either you or your property but we offer no form of guarantee that this will be the case.
-We also require estate agents not to contact you other than through our website.

-Once you accept a quote, we will provide your information to the estate agent, as requested by them, so that they can contact you directly to move forward with your transaction.
+Once you accept a quote, we will provide your contact information to the estate agent, as requested by them, so that they can contact you directly to move forward with your transaction.

 Any estate agents whom we provide your details to (whether pseudonymised or not) are data controllers in their own right, and have direct responsibilities to you regarding how they use and store your information.
 You should refer to their privacy policies for details of how your information will be used.

 5.2 Why else might we share your personal information with third parties?

 As well as any sharing listed above and in section 3 (How and why do we use your information) we may also share your information with third parties, including third-party service providers and other entities in our group.
 We require third parties to respect the security of your personal information and to treat it in accordance with the law.
 We never sell your data to third parties.